An accurate diagnosis is one of the most important aspects of a person’s medical care. Obtaining a precise diagnosis will help the doctor to:

 - Any one or more of the following myeloma-defining events:

-- Evidence of end-organ damage that can be attributed to the disease (CRAB features)
+- Evidence of end-organ damage that can be attributed to the disease: (CRAB criteria)

 - Calcium elevation—serum calcium > 0.25 mmol/L (> 1mg/dL) higher than the upper limit of normal or > 2.75 mmol/L (> 11 mg/dL)

-- Renal failure—creatinine clearance < 40 mL per minute or serum creatinine > 177 μmol/L (> 2 mg/dL)
+- Renal dysfunction—creatinine clearance < 40 mL per minute or serum creatinine > 177 μmol/L (> 2 mg/dL)

 - Anemia—hemoglobin concentration of > 2 g/dL below the lower limit of normal, or a hemoglobin concentration of < 10 g/dL

-- Bony lesions—one or more osteolytic lesions found on x-ray, CT or PET‑CT
+- Bone lesions—one or more osteolytic lesions found on x-ray, CT or PET‑CT scans

 - One or more focal lesions found on MRI studies (at least 5 mm in size)

-- Evidence of end-organ damage that can be attributed to the disease (CRAB features)
+- Evidence of end-organ damage that can be attributed to the disease: (CRAB criteria)

 Monoclonal Immunoglobulins (M Protein) and Light Chains (Bence Jones Protein)